 Persons providing investment advice on behalf of our firm may be licensed as insurance agents but will not sell any insurance products to you.
-Instead, they will act in solely a consulting role when reviewing your insurance coverage (i.e., they will review, evaluate or conduct technical research on the adequacy of your insurance coverage and services) and provide independent recommendations for you to implement with third-party insurance companies or firms.
-They will not receive any direct or indirect compensation for this service.
+Instead, they will act in solely a consulting role when reviewing your insurance coverage.

 Recommendation of Other Advisers